zermelozf/esn-lm/doc/lm.rst

 trends in a society, it is thought to be a good approximation of the reality for a short period of time.
-These assumptions allow describing the process of learning a language as equivalent to learning the underlying symbolic dynamical system that produces speech, text, etc \cite{AndrewsThesis}.
+These assumptions allow describing the process of learning a language as equivalent to learning the underlying symbolic dynamical system that produces speech, text, etc [AndrewsThesis]_.
-This statement argues in favor of the use of model such as echo state network that have enough computational power to learn a large class of dynamical systems \cite{Lukosevicius2007}.
+This statement argues in favor of the use of model such as echo state network that have enough computational power to learn a large class of dynamical systems [Lukosevicius2007]_.

 The goal of a probabilistic language model is to assign a probability to every possible sequence of word.
 This task cannot be realized in